Important Alerts

 At Optum, many of our primary care doctors are part of our internal medicine or family medicine departments.

 A primary care provider maintains a long term relationship with their patients.
-They provide preventative care and screenings, as well as management of most common chronic and acute conditions.
+They provide preventive care and screenings, as well as management of most common chronic and acute conditions.
 Primary care providers can specialize in internal medicine, pediatrics or family medicine.
 Internists are trained to take care of adults (18 and over), while family medicine providers are trained to care for patients of all ages.
 A pediatrician mainly takes care of patients under 18.

 It is a matter of preference whether you choose to have an internist or family medicine provider to serve as your primary care provider.